-- Support a collaboratively developed visitor centre / Kāpiti Island Gateway Building on the site of the existing Boat Club - Provide a boardwalk over the stream and high quality access to the beach for pedestrians - Extensively restore the margins of the Tikotu Stream - Consider the Kāpiti Road round-about as part of the project area - Relocate boat launching access to the northern end of the park
+- Support a collaboratively developed visitor centre / Kāpiti Island Gateway Building in this project area - Provide a high quality access over the stream for pedestrians including interpretation of the natural and cultural environment. - Restore the margins of the Tikotu Stream - Consider the Kapiti Road round-about as part of the project area - Improve the boat launching access in the current location, unless an alternative location enabling more extensive restoration of the stream can be technically achieved.